 YARN (Yet Another Resource Negotiator) is a resource manager.
 It is said to be the second generation of MapReduce and also a critical advancement from Hadoop 1.
 YARN acts the role of an operating system, its jobs is to manage and monitor workloads, make sure it can serve multiple clients and perform security controls.
 In addition, YARN supports new processing models that MapReduce does not.

-Hive is new kind of structured query language.
+Hive is a new kind of structured query language.
 It was born to help who are familiar with the traditional database and SQL to leverage Hadoop and MapReduce.

 Pig serves the analysis purpose for large data sets.
 Pig is made up of two components, firstly the platform to execute Pig programs; secondly, a powerful and simple scripting language called PigLatin, which is used to write those programs.